primefaces/primefaces-showcase-legacy/README.md

 ![PrimeFaces icon](http://blog.primefaces.org/wp-content/uploads/2011/08/bloglogo.png)

-### Overview

-[PrimeFaces](http://www.primefaces.org/index) is one of the most popular UI libraries in Java EE Ecosystem and widely used by software companies, world renowned brands, banks, financial institutions, insurance companies, universities and more.
-Here are [some of the users](http://www.primefaces.org/whouses) who notified us or subscribed to a [PrimeFaces Support Service](http://www.primefaces.org/support).

-Please visit [PrimeFaces.org](http://www.primefaces.org) for more information.

 ### Getting Started

-Deplyyable version of **PrimeFaces Showcase** war file can be downloaded manually or build it from sources.
+Deployable version of **PrimeFaces Showcase** war file can be downloaded manually or build it from sources.

 ##### Prebuilt war